List of All My Children characters: Margo Flax Martin

 An aging former model and roommate of Erica, she had a facelift in 1974 to keep Paul Martin interested in her.
 The mother of Claudette Montgomery and ex-wife of Harry, she convinced Jason Maxwell that he was Claudette's father to obtain child support for her private education and lavish wedding to Spencer Montgomery.
-Developed an infatuation for Paul Martin and tried to poison his wife Ann.
+Developed an infatuation for Paul Martin and tried to poison his wife Anne.
 Paul confronted her and she left town.